What’s the difference between CNN and RNN?

-The main difference between CNN and RNN is the ability to process temporal information or data that comes in sequences, such as a sentence for example.
-Moreover, convolutional neural networks and recurrent neural networks are used for completely different purposes, and there are differences in the structures of the neural networks themselves to fit those different use cases.
+The main difference between a CNN and an RNN is the ability to process temporal information — data that comes in sequences, such as a sentence.
+Recurrent neural networks are designed for this very purpose, while convolutional neural networks are incapable of effectively interpreting temporal information.
+As a result, CNNs and RNNs are used for completely distinct purposes, and there are differences in the structures of the neural networks themselves to fit those different use cases.

-CNNs employ filters within convolutional layers to transform data.
-Whereas, RNNs reuse activation functions from other data points in the sequence to generate the next output in a series.
+CNNs employ filters within convolutional layers to transform data (more on that later), whereas RNNs are predictive, reusing activation functions from other data points in the sequence to generate the next output in a series.

-While it is a frequently asked question, once you look at the structure of both neural networks and understand what they are used for, the difference between CNN and RNN will become clear.
+Once you look at the structure of both types of neural networks and understand what they are used for, the difference between CNN and RNN becomes more clear.

 What is a convolutional neural network?

 Convolutional neural networks are one of the most common types of neural networks used in computer vision to recognize objects and patterns in images.
 One of their defining traits is the use of filters within convolutional layers.

 CNNs have unique layers called convolutional layers that separate them from RNNs and other neural networks.

 Within a convolutional layer, the input is transformed before being passed to the next layer.
 A CNN transforms the data by using filters.

 A filter is simply a matrix of randomized number values like you see in the diagram below.

 Image of an example 3 x 3 filter.